The Voice of Germany season 15: Teamfights

 The teamfights were recorded on 6 and 7 July 2025.
 It began broadcasting only by Sat.1 on Friday nights starting 14 November 2025.
 In this stage of the competition, 12 artists appeared in each of three rounds.
 First, one artist per team sang and took a seat on one of four chairs called "hotseat".
 Once these seats were occupied, the next artist challenged one of the seated artists, and after the artists' performance, the studio audience decided who was allowed to take the seat.
 This process was repeated until all 12 had performed.
 The coach whose artists received the "Battle of the Night" awards in each episode of the battles gained the advantage of being able to block a challenger in this round; Shirin has two blocks to use, while Nico and Michi & Smudo have one each to use.
 At the end of each episode, the 4 artists seated at the end of each episode, from any team, advanced to the semi-final.
 A coach had the possibility to lose all of their artists, or bring all of their artists to the semi-finals.
+However, every coach was represented in the semi-finals and every coach did not bring their entire team to the semi-finals after this round.